-Self-Driving System.
+Autonomous Driving System.
 A Level 4 or 5 system which has hardware and software that are collectively capable of performing the entire dynamic driving task, without a human driver.
 This distinguishes it from Level 1, 2, or 3 systems that require a human driver.

-Fully Self-Driving Vehicle.
-A vehicle equipped with a self-driving system designed to function without a human driver as a level 4 or 5 system.
+Fully Autonomously Driven Vehicle.
+A vehicle equipped with an autonomous driving system designed to function without a human driver as a level 4 or 5 system.